 This Official Statement consists of Part I and Part II.
-The purpose of Part I, which includes the cover page and inside cover pages to this Official Statement, and the appendices to this Part I, is to set forth certain information concerning the New York City Housing Development Corporation (the "Corporation") in connection with the sale of (i) \$[] principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series C-1 (the "2022 Series C-1 Bonds"), (ii) \$[] principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series C-2 (the "2022 Series C-2 Bonds"), (iii) \$[ principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series C-3 (the "2022 Series C-3 Bonds" and, collectively with the 2022 Series C-1 Bonds and the 2022 Series C-2 Bonds, the "2022 Series C Bonds") and (iv) \$[] principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series D (the "2022 Series D Bonds" and, collectively with the 2022 Series C Bonds, the "2022 Bonds").
-The 2022 Series C-1 Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series C-1 Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2022 Series C-2 Bonds will bear interest at a fixed rate to their mandatory tender date and are subject to earlier mandatory tender at the option of the Corporation as described herein.
-The 2022 Series C-3 Bonds will bear interest at a variable rate, initially reset weekly and are subject to tender at the option of the holders thereof and mandatory tender (including at the option of the Corporation) as described herein.
-The 2022 Series D Bonds will bear interest at a floating rate based on an interest rate index as described herein and are subject to tender at the option of the holders thereof and mandatory tender at the option of the Corporation as described herein.
-The 2022 Bonds, which will directly finance socially beneficial projects, are also referred to as "Sustainable Development Bonds."
+The purpose of Part I, which includes the cover page and inside cover pages to this Official Statement, and the appendices to this Part I, is to set forth certain information concerning the New York City Housing Development Corporation (the "Corporation") in connection with the sale of (i) \$[] principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series F-1 (the "2022 Series F-1 Bonds"), (ii) \$[] principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series F-2 (the "2022 Series F-2 Bonds"), (iii) \$[] principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series F-3 (the "2022 Series F-3 Bonds" and, collectively with the 2022 Series F-1 Bonds and the 2022 Series F-2 Bonds, the "2022 Series F Bonds") and Series G Bonds" and, collectively with the 2022 Series F Bonds, the "2022 Bonds").
+The 2022 Series F-1 Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series F-1 Bonds are purchased upon mandatory tender at the option of the Corporation.
+The 2022 Series F-2 Bonds will bear interest at a fixed rate to their mandatory tender date and are subject to earlier mandatory tender at the option of the Corporation as described herein.
+The 2022 Series F-3 Bonds will bear interest at a variable rate, initially reset weekly and are subject to tender at the option of the holders thereof and mandatory tender (including at the option of the Corporation) as described herein.
+The 2022 Series G Bonds will bear interest at a fixed rate from their dated date to but excluding [] (the "2022 Series G Term Rate Term") and are subject to mandatory tender (including at the option of the Corporation) as described herein.
+The 2022 Series F Bonds, which will directly finance socially beneficial projects, are also referred to as "Sustainable Development Bonds."
 See "PLAN OF FINANCING-General-Sustainable Development Bonds."